shuzhao-li-lab/espol-workshop/day3.md

 Day 3 focus is metabolomics pathway and network analysis.

-1. Application of metabolomics to precision medicine (60 minutes)
+1. Study case of YFV infection of immune cells

+To understand the full process of a project.

-2. Participant presentation and discussion
+2. Metabolomics Databases and searches

 *15 minutes break*

+3. Starting hand-on pathway analysis

+Using KEGG and MetaboAnalyst

-3. Pathway and network analysis (90 minutes)
+4. Pathway and network analysis - lecture

 *Lunch break*

-4. Hand-on session on pathway and network analysis
+5. Continued hand-on session on pathway and network analysis

 Please use the day3_handon_execuable.ipynb notebook.
 Try to reproduce the results on the notebook on your own.